World Elites for Equal Dignity (WElitesED)

 Ultimately we need to change the notion of what "elite" means - from illegitimately arrogating superiority to responsibly and legitimately providing leadership for forging policies which entail respect for equal dignity for all.
 We need leadership, we need experts who work for us; we cannot do without it.
 However, the pilot in a plane or the captain of a ship, though masters over their passengers when in the sky or at high sea, do not need to abuse their passengers.
 Clear hierarchy and stark inequality characterize these situations.
 Yet, the pilot and the captain need not look down on their passengers as lesser beings, let alone exploit or manipulate them.

-So, my personal focus is to reach the powerful, the elites, engage them, and build cooperation - instead of confrontation - following the example of Mandela.
-I have several routes in mind, firstly, I think, we want to change elite behavior through strengthening public opinion, which then may guide elites into new social contracts, which have respect for equal dignity at their core.
+So, my personal focus is to reach the powerful, the elites, engage them, and build cooperation - rather than confrontation - following the example of Nelson Mandela.
+I have several routes in mind, firstly, I think, we want to change elite behavior through strengthening public opinion, which then may guide elites into new social contracts, with respect for equal dignity at their core.
 Events such as Ukraine's orange revolution in 2005 should no longer be necessary (see also our big events project).
-Secondly, I think, we should try to reach elites themselves more directly (like David Hamburg did).
+Secondly, elites themselves should be approached more directly - see David Hamburg's experience.

 Links